 Homeownership is the dream and goal of 99% of New Zealanders.
 Once achieved, homeowners often to turn to buying their first investment property.

 For your first home, the ideal deposit is 20% (here’s an article we wrote on a deposit for your first home).
 But the requirements for investment is in the middle of changing.
-Over the past 10 years, the amount required to purchase an investment property has been as much as 40% of the purchase price.
-But during the Covid-19 lockdown, the Reserve Bank of NZ removed the LVR funding restrictions (for a minimum of 12 months).
+Over the past 10 years, the amount required to purchase an investment property has been as much as 40% of the purchase price and as low as 20%.
+At the moment the banks are requiring 40% deposit following the RBNZ’s announcement of LVR restrictions being enforced from 1st March 2021 and 1st May 2021

-The minimum deposit for an investment property in 2020 is 20%
+The minimum deposit for an investment property in 2021 is 40% with an exemption for new-build properties.

-I have spoken to people who believe although they need to save cash to purchase a property.
-If you already own your own home, you can use the equity in that home as the deposit for your new investment property.
+I have spoken to people who believe they need to save cash to purchase a property.
+However, if you already own your own home, you can use the equity in that home as the deposit for your new investment property.
+If you have enough, you can fund the entire deposit using that equity.
 Typically, you can borrow up to 80% of your own home.

 Here’s an example: